 Luis is fueled by a curiosity about people and a passion for authentic storytelling using multimedia.
 He has written, directed and produced various content including screenplays, music videos, commercials and films.
 He recently produced his first feature documentary, ‘Bikelantis’ about bicycle culture around the United States.
 His directorial debut, Prime Time, premiered at Filmed in Broward in August 2019.
 Based in South Florida, he’s currently writing and developing several film projects.

-Alvaro H. Castro is a Media professional with more than twenty five years of experience in radio, television and internet, both in The United States and South America.
+Alvaro H. Castro is an Emmy Award-Winning media professional with more than twenty five years of experience in radio, television and internet, both in The United States and South America.
 With Extensive experience in writing, editing, interviewing, field reporting and much more.
 Covered multiple events such as the 911 attacks, United Nations 50th anniversary and Pope John Paul II US visit.
 Responsible for creating and developing programming at a 24 hour cable station in New York city.
 Experienced US Line Producer and Executive Producer on news wheel at a US Spanish network.
 US correspondent for a national television newscast in Colombia for more than 12 years.
 Responsible for editorial content at a sports web page.
 Created and promoted a community program for a regional television station.
 Front line coverage of the volcanic explosions in the cities of Armero in 1986 and Pasto in 1989.
 Covered the assassination of Luis Carlos Galan, presidential candidate in 1989 as well as the election process in Bogota in 1990 and interviews with OEA's Secretary Cesar Gaviria, Andres Pastrana and Ernesto Samper.

 The World Organization for Peace WOFP is a non-profit institution and its function will be to preserve human life on the planet and outside of it.
 The WOFP/OMPP will have as its key purpose a proposal of a ceasefire on the entire planet, and at the same time promote a peaceful dialogue within endless paths, in order to ensure a culture of lasting peace and contentment for all.
 The organization has focused on building a solid and all-encompassing foundation that can truly give way to the culture of lasting peace and contentment for all that we envision.
 Therefore, because of the serious social and institutional situation that Mexico and the United States is experiencing due to a conflict that has been instigated by drug trafficking, corruption and a concerning exaltation of crime through entertainment platforms, we have given ourselves the difficult task of trying to remedy this crisis in different countries by generating a different message.
 A message that shows the real consequences that stem from the glorification of crime and the unsustainable lifestyle that comes with it.
 We believe that it is instrumental to our mission to have people like William Rodriguez Abadia and Juan Pablo Escobar, sons of the founders of the Cali and Medellin Cartels, two of the largest drug trafficking organizations in history, tell us a real story of change and reconciliation through a life experience and testimony that directly contradicts this frightening trend, which glorifies crime and downplays the real damage that it causes, not only to society, but also to the ones we love the most.
 Due to their life-changing speech, we have considered it appropriate to give Mr. William Rodriguez Abadia and Mr. Juan Pablo Escobar the recognition of Peace Ambassadors.
 Given the situation of utter and absolute chaos in some cities on the Mexico and U.S. border due to drug trafficking, we are planning to unite these two men, who were once on opposite sides, in a city along the border in a macro event that will serve as an example that any conflict can be solved through peaceful dialogue and the absence of violence.
 The WOFP/OMPP, together with William and Juan Pablo as ambassadors, considers this as a message of PUBLIC INTEREST that can begin to show the world a unique message of peace and change.